Submit request or call to make an appointment.

-The Norwood procedure is the first of three surgeries required to treat hypoplastic left heart syndrome (HLHS).
-Because the left side of the heart can’t be fixed, the series of HLHS surgeries rebuilds other parts of the heart to redirect the blood flow.
+The Norwood procedure is the first of three surgeries required to treat single-ventricle conditions such as hypoplastic left heart syndrome (HLHS).
+Because the left side of the heart can’t be fixed, the series of surgeries rebuilds other parts of the heart to redirect the blood flow.

-Hypoplastic left heart syndrome once was considered inoperable.
-Advances such as the three procedures currently used to treat the condition give more babies the chance to live full lives.
+HLHS once was considered inoperable.
+Advances such as the three procedures currently used to treat single-ventricle conditions give more babies the chance to live full lives.

-Cardiothoracic surgeons at Norton Children’s Heart Institute have three goals for the open-heart Norwood procedure:
+Cardiothoracic surgeons at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, have three goals for the open-heart Norwood procedure:

-Because the bottom of the pulmonary artery is used to make the new aorta, a new path from the heart to the lungs has to be built.
-A round tube (shunt) routes blood either from a large vessel off the aorta (with a Blaylock-Taussig, or BT, shunt) or directly from the right ventricle (with a Sano shunt) to the pulmonary artery.
+Because the bottom of the pulmonary artery is used to make the new aorta, the Norwood procedure includes building a new path from the heart to the lungs.
+A round tube (shunt) routes blood either from a large vessel off the aorta (with a Blalock-Taussig, or BT, shunt) or directly from the right ventricle (with a Sano shunt) to the pulmonary artery.

 The care team will decide which shunt is best for the baby.

 The shunt is a temporary fix.
-It helps the baby get blood to the lungs until the next surgery, during which the surgeons will create a more permanent solution.
+It helps the baby get blood to the lungs until the next surgery, the Glenn procedure, during which the surgeons will create a more permanent solution.

-Babies who have the Norwood procedure usually spend 3 to 4 weeks in the hospital to recover.
+Babies who have the Norwood procedure usually spend three to four weeks in the hospital to recover.
 They also get medicines to help the heart and improve blood flow.
 The physicians and staff at Norton Children’s Hospital provide around-the-clock care and monitoring.

 At home, the baby needs to be watched closely.
 If you are caring for a baby who has had this procedure, stay in close contact with the care team and keep an eye on: